Doctor insights on:

 - Rotator cuff tear

-- Rotator cuff sprain or tear
+- Rotator cuff tear with retraction

 - Untreated rotator cuff tear